Steve Bell's Math 266 class

 (Find answers on the last page.)

-A seating chart for the Final Exam will also appear there soon.
+A seating chart for the Final Exam is also posted on the home page.

 Here is direct link to the Practice problems